we-ready/notebook/English/junior.3.md

 "A hen, sir."
 "And what do you call a hen's children?"
 "Chicks, sir".
-"And what do you call chicks before thye're born?"
+"And what do you call chicks before they're born?"
 "Eggs, sir".
 "Very well," said the French student.
 "Bring me two eggs, two eggs and a cup of tea, please".